FR

 10,000sq ft

-• Free weights with a dedicated zone and enough benches
+• free weights with a dedicated zone and enough benches and circulation space

-• Cable and smith machines duplicated across different areas
+• cable machines and smith machines duplicated in different areas

-• Secondary dumbbell or accessory area near functional zones
+• a secondary dumbbell or accessory area near functional training zones

-Each step in the planning sequence reduces uncertainty later in the project.
-The earlier the layout is reviewed, the easier it is to avoid expensive compromises — and equipment fabrication itself typically runs 12–20 weeks depending on customization level and product mix.
+Each step reduces uncertainty later in the project.
+The earlier the layout is reviewed, the easier it is to avoid expensive compromises.

 1. Define positioning and target demographic